Prepare a business plan for growth

-If your business has grown to encompass a series of departments or divisions, each with its own targets and objectives, you may need to draw up a more sophisticated business plan.
+If your business has grown to encompass a series of departments or divisions, each with its own targets and objectives, you may want to draw up a more sophisticated business plan.

-The individual business plans of the departments and separate business units will need to be integrated into a single strategy document for the entire organisation.
+The individual business plans of the departments and separate business are best integrated into a single strategy document for the entire organisation.
 This can be a complex exercise but it's vital if each business unit is to tread a consistent path and not conflict with the overall strategy.

 This is not just an issue for large enterprises - many small firms consist of separate business units pursuing different strategies.

 To draw up a business plan that unites all the separate areas of an organisation requires a degree of co-ordination.
-It may seem obvious, but make sure all departments are using the same planning template.
+It may seem obvious, but you might want to make sure all departments are using the same planning template.